Malta is an ‘exotic far-away location’ for most people in the world.

 We had a great guide here who also taught us quite a lot too.
 Kids – look out for the tiny tunnel you have to duck to go through and it distorts how big you look.

-19 Take a local boat ride across the harbour
+19 Take a local boat ride across the harbor

-One really inexpensive thing to do is to take a local boat from Valetta across the harbour.
-They will be waiting for you with their colourful wooden boats.
+One really inexpensive thing to do is to take a local boat from Valetta across the harbor.
+They will be waiting for you with their colorful wooden boats.

 20. Visit the Esplora Science Centre